Omaha, Nebraska: Sports

 The Omaha Storm Chasers play at Werner Park.
 They won seven championships (in 1969, 1970, 1978, 1990, 2011, 2013, and 2014).
 Omaha is also home to the Omaha Diamond Spirit, a collegiate summer baseball team that plays in the MINK league.

 The Omaha Supernovas are a professional indoor volleyball team based in Omaha, Nebraska.
 The team competes in the Pro Volleyball Federation (PVF).
 The Supernovas began play in the league's inaugural 2024 season.
-The team plays their home games at CHI Health Center Omaha.
+The team plays its home games at CHI Health Center Omaha.
 The Supernovas won the inaugural championship in May 2024.
 During its championship run in the inaugural PVF season, Omaha and the Supernovas became the league's shining star, hosting 134,969 fans across the 15 matches held at the CHI Health Center.
-That includes a whopping 9,656 average mark for the 12 Supernovas’ home matches, plus the 19,094 spectators who attended the PVF Semifinals and Championship.

-The Supernovas erased any doubt that professional volleyball could happen in the United States with their 9,656 match average the No. 1 mark amongst professional volleyball teams in the world.

-Omaha broke many of its own attendance records across its historic season, starting with 11,624 fans attending the first-ever PVF match on Jan.
-24 between Omaha and the Atlanta Vibe.
-That mark was broken a few weeks later on Sunday, Feb.
-18 as 11,918 fans showed up to watch the Supernovas take on the Orlando Valkyries.
-The newest and most current attendance record was set on Saturday, March 16 with 12,090 spectators packing into the CHI Health Center to see the Supernovas beat the Valkyries in four sets.
+That includes a whopping 9,656 average mark for the 12 Supernovas' home matches, plus the 19,094 spectators who attended the PVF Semifinals and Championship.
+The Supernovas' 9,656 attendance match average has been the No. 1 mark amongst professional volleyball teams in the world.
+The team set a record with 12,090 spectators packing into the CHI Health Center to see the Supernovas beat the Orlando Valkyries in four sets.